build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 Configure the Translate attempt to fulfill a user's request to make a translation with the following values:

 - **Sample utterances:** Type the values of Utterances
-- **Slots:** Select Add slot and complete the following information:
+- **Slots:** Select Add Slot and complete the following information:

 |Parameter|`language`|`text_to_translate`|
 |--|--|--|